 But John, Paul, George and Ringo weren’t the only figures from our January 1969 story that worked with Sounds Incorporated.
 More than six years before the Get Back sessions and prior to “Around The Beatles,” Sounds Incorporated recorded a song written by Billy Preston, who — at 17 — joined the group on organ.

-By 1969, the progression was obviously massive.
 “Around The Beatles” was a product of Beatlemania, but not forgotten by the group — and not just because Paul named his cat Thisbe.
-A joyous, successful production, “Around The Beatles” became another jumping-off point for the group to use in working their way to a stage return.
+A joyous, successful production, “Around The Beatles” became another jumping-off point for the group to use in 1969, in working their way to a stage return.

 Author’s note, October 2020: When this post was first written more than four years ago, I included a section on Glyn Johns’ purported role in the “Around the Beatles” recording session — the group pre-recorded their numbers and lip-synched on the show.
 Going back several decades, Glyn said he was the “second engineer” on that April 19, 1964, session.
 He wasn’t.

 Alan Florence, the session’s lead engineer, and Peter Robinson, who was the second engineer, both reached out to me to correct the record, and for that I’m grateful.
 I communicated with them both in the comments section of the subsequent post as well as privately.
 References to Glyn’s involvement in “Around the Beatles” have been removed from his own memoirs, also.
 No one upgraded my hardbound copy, so I only just found out.